alexstylinson/Iris-Species-Prediction/README.md

 # Iris-Species-Prediction
 This is actually my first real project of machine learning.
-It is in a bigginer level and I may have some mistakes in my code.
+It is in a beginner level and I may have some mistakes in my code.
 I'll be happy if someone tell me my mistakes so I can edit them.